alanshaw/markdown-pdf/README.md

 Node module that converts HTML files to PDFs.
 Built on [markdown-pdf](https://www.npmjs.org/package/markdown-pdf) by alanshaw.

-The PDF looks great because it is styled by HTML5 Boilerplate.
+The PDF looks great because it is styled by HTML5 Boilerplate or Bootstrap.
 What? - Yes!
-HTML is pushed into the HTML5 Boilerplate `index.html`.
+HTML is pushed into the HTML5 template `index.html`.
 Phantomjs renders the page and saves it to a PDF.
 You can even customize the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your html file before it is converted to a PDF by passing in a pre-processing function, for creating templates.

 Getting started
 ---